mrsiuuuu-x1/Netflix_Movie_Analysis/README.md

 ## 📈 Visualizations

 The project includes:
-- **Histogram**: Distribution of movie durations in the 1990s
+- **Histogram**: Distribution of movie durations for all movies, 1990s, and 2010s
   - X-axis: Duration in minutes
   - Y-axis: Number of movies
-  - Title: "Distribution of Movie Durations in the 1990s"
+  - Titles: "Distribution of Movie Durations on Netflix", "Distribution of Movie Durations in the 1990s", "Distribution of Movie Durations in the 2010s"
 - **Bar Chart**: Number of Movies vs TV Shows on Netflix (with clear, non-overlapping annotations)
   - X-axis: Content Type (Movie or TV Show)
   - Y-axis: Count